 The prosperous Kingdom of Greengully, ruled for centuries by the Forever King, has issued a decree to its citizens to colonize the vast lands beyond its borders.
 In an effort to start a new village, the Forever King has selected 6 citizens for the task, each of whom has a unique set of skills they use to build their charter.

 In Charterstone, a competitive legacy game scaled for 1-6 players, you construct buildings and inhabit a shared village.
-Building stickers are removed from cards and permanently added to the game board in your charter as action spaces for any player to use.
-Thus, you start off with simple choices and few workers, but soon you’ll have a bustling village with dozens of possible actions.
+Building stickers are removed from cards and permanently added to your charter on the board, becoming action spaces for any player to use (kind of like Lords of Waterdeep and Caylus).
+Thus, a few available buildings soon grow into a bustling village with dozens of actions.